-Alexander Hamilton’s interpretation of the constitution never receded on account of his lucid arguments and constitutional acumen.
-Although he was not philosophical, romantic, or speculative in his thinking, yet his realistic ideas about self-interest, foreign policy, and the nation’s interest won appreciation even the greatest figures of his times.
+Alexander Hamilton’s interpretation of the Constitution never receded on account of his lucid arguments and constitutional acumen.
+Although he was not philosophical, romantic, or speculative in his thinking, his realistic ideas about self-interest, foreign policy, and the nation’s interest won the appreciation of even the greatest figures of his times.
 His legal acumen won him to stand behind the figures who founded the United States of America and stood with them when the nation saluted them.
 The staging of Hamilton demonstrates that his legacy is impacting future generations.

 - “Safety from external danger is the most powerful director of national conduct.
 Even the ardent love of liberty will, after a time, give way to its dictates.
 The violent destruction of life and property incident to war, the continual effort and alarm attendant on a state of continual danger, will compel nations the most attached to liberty to resort for repose and security to institutions which have a tendency to destroy their civil and political rights.
 To be safer, they at length become willing to run the risk of being less free.”
 (The Federalist Papers)